Updated: Aug 19

 In East Asia, Chinese candles were made by mixing insects with seeds, while in Japan, using tree nuts, and not so far in India, candle wax was made by boiling the fruit of the cinnamon tree.

 Candles have played a pivotal role in religious ceremonies and rituals.
 Hanukkah, the Jewish Festival of Lights, centers on lighting candles and Catholic rites and ceremonies.
 Interestingly, ex-communication is called “bell, book, and candle,” where the Pope and his cardinals extinguish 13 lit candles by throwing them to the ground.

 As candles made their way through history, different materials were used to upgrade to the ones used by the Romans, Chinese, Japanese, and Indians.
 Animal fat, also called tallow, produced a foul, acrid odor.
 Beeswax was next used as a replacement for petroleum, but due to the expensive nature of beeswax, it was widely used by the church and individuals with the means to pay for them.

 Different types of waxes would make their mark.
-French chemist Michel Eugene Chevreul discovered how to extract stearic acid from animal fatty acids.
-Creating stearin wax, which was durable and burned cleanly.
+French chemist Michel Eugene Chevreul discovered how to extract stearic acid from animal fatty acids—creating stearin wax, which was durable and burned cleanly.
 Stearin candles are popular in Europe today.

-The need for more accessible candles would lead inventor Joseph Morgan to develop a machine that allowed for the continuous production of molded candles.
+The need for more accessible candles would lead inventor Joseph Morgan to develop a machine that allowed the continuous production of molded candles.